DustCar/Unreal-Gaming-Programming-Notes/README.md

 ```

 Components declared with a `UPROPERTY()` macro with empty parentheses would have its properties hidden in the Details panel when working on a blueprint derived from the C++ classes.
 These components would be included in the Engine's _Reflection System_ allowing Garbage Collection (GC) to check if the components is being refrenced or refrencing something before freeing it.
 Without it, then GC may free a component while using it. **It's best to use the `UPROPERTY()` macro for UObjects and members that are used frequently and that are needed to make the game run properly.**

-In order to see the details of the blueprint's components then specifiers are needed within `UPROPERTY()` in order to see and edit the properties in the Details panel in the editor.
-- `VisibleAnywhere` : is *visible* in the *bp editor* and *world editor*, but **cannot** be edited.
-- `EditAnywhere` : is *visible* and can be *edited* in the *bp editor* and *world editor*.
-- `VisibleInstanceOnly` : is **not visible** in the *bp editor*, but is *visible* in the *world editor* when an **INSTANCE** of the blueprint is dragged in.
-- `VisibleDefaultsOnly` : is *visibile* in the *bp editor*, but **not visible** in the *world editor*.
-- `EditInstanceOnly` : is **not visible/editable** in the *bp editor*, but is *visible/editable* in the *world editor* when an **INSTANCE** is dragged in.
-- `EditDefaultsOnly` : is *visibile/editable* in the *bp editor*, but **not** in the *world editor*.

-  *Note: For component types, like UStaticMeshComponent, it is best to use VisibleAnywhere to assign a mesh since EditAnywhere would try to change the UStaticMeshComponent pointer itself rather than changing the static mesh only.*

-As for exposing components to the Event Graph of the blueprint editor, these parameters would be included within the parentheses:
-- `BlueprintReadWrite` : gives access to two nodes in the event graph, which are a getter and a setter for the specified variable.
-- `BlueprintReadOnly` : gives access to ONLY the GETTER node for the variable.

-*Note: Both parameters above **cannot** be used to expose private members.*

-**TODO: Create a section for Unreal Engine macros and move them there!!**

-Here are some metadata specifiers for `UPROPERTY()`:

-To expose private members for blueprints, use the `meta = (AllowPrivateAccess = "true")` in UPROPERTY().

-To make a float variable a slider, use `meta=(UIMin = 0, UIMax = 1)`.

-To organize components within the Details tab, use the `Category = "{title}"` parameter.

-### Other Macros
-Some other UE macros include:
-- `UFUNCTION()`
-- `USTRUCT()`
-- `UCLASS()`
-- `UENUM()`

-#### UFUNCTION()
-`UFUNCTION()` is similar to `UPROPERTY()` but for functions.
-It also exposes the function to the _Reflection System_ and has its own specifiers and metadata specifiers.

-Just like variables, the `UFUNCTION()` macro has specifiers that allow it to be used in Blueprints.
-- `BlueprintAuthorityOnly`: makes function only execute in Blueprint code if running on a machine with network authority.
-- `BlueprintCallable`: makes function executable in Blueprints.
-- `BlueprintCosmetic`: makes function cosmetic and will not run on dedicated servers.
-- `BlueprintImplementableEvent`: makes function implementable in Blueprints.
-  - ***Note**: When giving a function this specifier, Unreal expects the function to be made in Blueprints so there is no need to create the function body in C++. _However_, it is still valid to call the function in C++.
-- `BlueprintNativeEvent`: gives a function a native implementation, but is designed to be overridden by a Blueprint.
-Declares an additional function named the same as the main function, but with `_Implementation` added to the end, which is where code should be written.
-If no Blueprint override is found, the `_Implementation` method is called.
-- `BlueprintPure`: The function does not affect the owning object in any way and can be executed in a Blueprint or Level Blueprint graph.
-By default, a _BlueprintCallable_ const function would be exposed as a Pure function.
-To keep a function const, but **not** pure, use `BlueprintPure=false`.
-Be cautious using Pure functions for non-trivial functions as they do not cache their results.
-This can lead to major overhead and unexpected outputs or crashes.
-It is good practice to avoid outputting array properties in Blueprint pure functions. see [this article](https://raharuu.github.io/unreal/blueprint-pure-functions-complicated/) for more info on Blueprint Pure Functions.

 ### Creating your own components for internal details (i.e. Health, Currency, Stats)
 *Note: I'm sure the Gameplay Ability System can easily accomplish this too but this intentially skips GAS just to cover different cases.*